ybzenchenko/tg_alerts/README.md

 ### Why separate the production script from the Airflow DAG?

-The filtering logic and orchestration logic have different responsibilities.
+The filtering logic and orchestration logic solve different problems.

-The Python script contains the actual data-processing logic, while the Airflow DAG determines when and how that script is executed.
+The Python module defines **what the workflow does**, while the Airflow DAG defines **when and how it runs**.

-Keeping them separate makes the processing code easier to:
+Keeping them separate improves:

+- local testing;
-- test locally;
+- debugging;
-- debug independently;
+- reuse;
-- reuse outside Airflow;
+- maintainability.

-- maintain as the project grows.
+### Why is the live engine not an Airflow task?

+The live engine is designed to run continuously and maintain an active WebSocket connection.

+Airflow is better suited to finite scheduled workflows.
+A continuously running service therefore fits more naturally under `systemd`.

-### Why use both REST and WebSocket APIs?
+### Why use both Binance REST and WebSocket APIs?

-The WebSocket API provides low-latency live candles, while the REST API is useful for:
+The WebSocket API provides live candle events.

-- startup history;
+The REST API supports:

-- metadata;
+- exchange metadata;
+- historical context;
-- daily filters;
+- daily filtering;
-- recovery after connection failures;
-- backfilling missing candles.
+- startup recovery;
+- missing-candle backfill.

 ### Why use S3 and memory together?

-S3 provides durable storage.
+S3 provides durable persistent storage.

-In-memory candle history provides fast access to the recent data required for rolling 40-candle calculations.
+In-memory history gives the running engine fast access to the recent candles required by the trigger algorithms.

-After a process restart, the necessary recent history is restored from S3.
+After restart, recent history is restored from S3.

+### Why define Athena tables manually instead of using a Glue crawler?

+The S3 schemas and partition structures are known in advance.

+Explicit Athena DDL provides:

+- deterministic schemas;
+- controlled column names and data types;
+- reproducible infrastructure;
+- SQL definitions that can be stored and reviewed in Git.

+### Why reorganize the general-filter log prefixes?

+`run_summary.csv` and `symbol_processing_log.csv` have different schemas.

+Keeping both file types under the same Athena table location would mix incompatible CSV structures.
+Separate S3 prefixes allow each dataset to have its own external table.

 ---